MicroEJ/docs/ApplicationDeveloperGuide/UI/Widgets/mwt-examples.rst

 Run the Examples
 ----------------

-Make sure to have a valid Platform in the workspace.
+Make sure to have a valid VEE port in the workspace.
 The examples can be tested with the Platform `STM32F7508-DK <https://github.com/MicroEJ/Platform-STMicroelectronics-STM32F7508-DK/tree/1.5.0>`_.

 To run the examples in the simulator: